 Purple Broth Base is used for studying carbohydrate fermentation reactions, particularly in the identification of gramnegative enteric bacteria on addition of the desired carbohydrate.
-Purple media were originally formulated by Vera and further modified by addition of beef extract.
-These media are recommended by FDA for fermentation studies of sugars.
-Purple Broth Base (TM 2297) differs from Purple Broth Base (TM 837) with the addition of beef extract in the former.
+Purple media were originally formulated by Vera.
+This medium is recommended by FDA for fermentation studies of sugars.